Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Experimental setup

 \subsection{Evaluation datasets}

 For objective and subjective evaluation, we first use the \mbox{EmoMV-C} dataset, which consists of music videos containing music audio tracks to be used as ground truth for objective evaluation~\cite{emomv}.
 We exclude auditory features during the emotion classification to prevent data leakage.
 To assess the model's generalization across different video types, we also include the Pittsburgh Advertisements (Ads) dataset, which contains advertisement videos that may or may not feature music~\cite{ads}.
-As advertisements often rely on music to maximize viewer engagement, the Ads dataset provides a real-world scenario for evaluation.~\cite{ads_music}.
+As advertisements often rely on music to maximize viewer engagement, the Ads dataset provides a real-world scenario for evaluation~\cite{ads_music}.

 We use the full EmoMV-C validation split, which contains 48 thirty-second videos.
-We filter the Ads dataset to match the total duration of EmoMV-C. We select videos associated with the four basic emotions commonly used in music emotion classification: \textit{cheerful}, \textit{calm}, \textit{angry}, and \textit{sad}~\cite{music_emotion}.
-We then remove videos shorter than 1 minute.
+We filter the Ads dataset to match the total duration of EmoMV-C. We select videos associated with the four basic emotions commonly used in music emotion classification~\cite{music_emotion}, covering the quadrants of Russell's valence-arousal model~\cite{valence_arousal}: \textit{cheerful}, \textit{calm}, \textit{angry}, and \textit{sad}, providing a broad coverage of the emotional space for evaluation.
+While some of the chosen emotions do overlap with Ekman's categories~\cite{ekman}, we avoid explicitly using Ekman's emotions to select the evaluation videos.
+This prevents biasing the evaluation toward our method, since our video emotion classifier is trained to output Ekman's categories.
+We exclude videos shorter than 1 minute.
 To ensure an unbiased selection, we use YouTube IDs, which are generated randomly by YouTube.
 We sort these IDs alphabetically and select the first six videos from each emotion category, resulting in 24 evaluation videos.
 Finally, we trim the videos to a uniform duration of 1 minute.
 The resulting evaluation videos are then fed into the compared models.